ChiragSaxena5437/OpenGL/README.md

 # OpenGL
- Working and learning openGL from TheCherno
+My part of code in sync with the cherno opengl series
-The working code is in the application .cpp.
+The main method is in the application .cpp.

 The basic.shader contains all the shaders used till now which will beused and read in various ways.
-Please Support the Cherno https://www.patreon.com/thecherno
+Please Support the Cherno at https://www.patreon.com/thecherno Please be careful while checking the codes for ep 25 and 26 forgot to comit the changes for ep 25 and I guess could only be completed with ep 26.
+Sync the name of your image file and the one in code.
+Though i have take full care that I keep all the variable names and other names used in the codes but please check for these issues and reprt me if any.
+:}